hx517/PUI2017_hx517/HW11_hx517/README.md

 ## Assignment 2

--Zhiao Zhou helped me add a loop to rendering the clustering as an animation.
+- Zhiao Zhou helped me add a loop to rendering the clustering as an animation.